kirillbobyrev/pabi/README.md

 - Unit testing and integration testing: the majority of the codebase is well-tested and the HEAD is in the functional state.
-Also, advanced testing techniques such as [Property Testing] are used.
+Also, advanced testing techniques such as [Fuzzing] are used.
 - Performance testing and benchmarking: pabi should be __fast__.
 Each change should be tested and confirmed to not cause any performance regressions.
 - Continuous quality assurance: GitHub has awesome infrastructure.
 [GitHub